Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 - Use :class:`~.app_commands.locale_str` in-place of :class:`str` in parts of a command you want translated.

-  - Done by default, so this step is skipped in-practice.
+  - Done by default, so this step can be skipped.

 - Subclass :class:`.app_commands.Translator` and override the :meth:`.Translator.translate` method.